gchers/p/README.md

 which would allow him to get all the stored password in plaintext when the user decrypts the file.
 I'm not sure this is a great risk (the assumption of an attacker having user permission is dangerous itself), but I believe this can be solved by only using pipes within *p* code (no temporary file).

-I'm not sure about this either:)
+## Clipboard repeated pasting
+A user-level malicous program may keep pasting from the clipboard, until the user will eventually retrieve a password, which will be leaked.

+## Shoulder surfing + private key
+By shoulder surfing, an attacker may only discover the private key password.
+This is also a reason to create a new key for *p*.
+Only knowing this password is not enough for the attacker, who can although retrieve all the passwords in `~/.p/store` if he has also access to the private key.

 # References